bigeasy/cadence/design.markdown

 Except now we don't know the index of callback.
 In our solution before this one, when we call `stat()`, we know that the callback will append to the array at the current length of the array, each invocation adds an element.
-With this solution, we'd have to add our answers as they arrive, no inidcation of the index.
+With this solution, we'd have to add our answers as they arrive, no indication of the index.
 Breakage one.

 If the order didn't matter, then this would be fine, but it will, almost